European prosecutor requests immunity lifted from two Greek MEPs | Law-Order

 Kaili's lawyer in Belgium declined to comment.
 Spyraki said on Instagram that she agrees that her immunity be lifted to make clear that she "does not have a single euro of financial difference with the European Parliament."
 The issue, she said, concerns an allowance received by a former colleague who missed European Parliament sessions due to a serious personal issue.

 "I have nothing to do with Qatargate," she said, referring to the graft scandal under investigation by Belgian authorities.
 "I have nothing to do with any other case," Spyraki said.
-The European Parliament said it had received the request and immediately started the relevant procedure.
-It can take several weeks to determine whether to lift immunity of one of its members.

-Kaili is in detention on charges of money laundering and corruption related to alleged payments she and three others received from Qatar in a scandal that has rocked the European Parliament.
-Qatar and Kaili, via a lawyer, have denied any wrongdoing.
+Nea Demokratia said on Friday it has suspended Spyraki from the party until an investigation into her case is completed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)